The power supply units – PSUs – used in desktop PCs

 The current ATX12V 2.x power supply standard

 The power supplies used in standard desktop PCs comply with the ATX standard, ATX12V 2.x, where x represents a minor change in the standard, such as 2.1, 2.2, etc., and the maximum power output is measured in Watts.
-The average computer should have a 500W unit, with a 650W to 750W unit for a power-hungry PC that uses one or more high-end graphics cards or many hard disk and CD/DVD drives.
+The average computer should have a 500W unit, with a 650W to 750W or higher unit for a power-hungry PC that uses one or more high-end graphics cards or many hard disk and CD/DVD drives.
 Note that a power supply with a maximum output of 650W won’t be drawing that much power all the time like a 100W light bulb does; it will only output as much power as the computer requires.

 The following power cables/connectors are supplied by most ATX12V 2.x power supplies: